FrankieFinancial/onboarding-widget/README.md

 please visit the [Google Developer Console](https://console.developers.google.com/). \
 The API's that you have to enable in your Google API Manager Dashboard are **Google Maps Geocoding API, Google Places API Web Service and Google Maps Javascript API**.

-## Passing the configuration object to the UI Screen
+## Passing the configuration object to the Smart UI

-Since HTML attributes can only be strings, the configuration object needs to be serialised and URI encoded before it's included in the UI Screen's attribute **config**
+Since HTML attributes can only be strings, the configuration object needs to be serialised and URI encoded before it's included in the Smart UI's attribute **config**

 ```javascript
 encodeURI(JSON.stringify(widgetConfiguration));